cgfulton/how-to/openshift/4.6/compliance-operator.md

 ### View Profile Bundle
 OpenSCAP content for consumption by the Compliance Operator is distributed as container images.
 In order to make it easier for users to discover what profiles a container image ships, a [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) object can be created, which the Compliance Operator then parses and creates a [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) object for each profile in the bundle.

-View the [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) using the following command:
+List the [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) using the following command:
 ```bash
 oc get profilebundle -n how-to-moderate
 ```

 ### View Profile
 The [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) objects are never created manually, but rather based on a
 [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) object, typically one [ProfileBundle](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profilebundle-object) would result in several [Profiles](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object).
 The [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) object contains parsed out details about an OpenSCAP profile such as its XCCDF identifier, what kind of checks the profile contains (node vs platform) and for what system or platform.

-View the out-of-the-box [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) objects that are part of the [compliance-operator](https://github.com/openshift/compliance-operator) installation and can be listed using the following command:
+List the out-of-the-box [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) objects that are part of the [compliance-operator](https://github.com/openshift/compliance-operator) installation and can be listed using the following command:
 ```bash
 oc get -n how-to-moderate profiles.compliance
 ```